Bharat Kamat: Career

 Kamat has provided tabla accompaniment in several commercial recordings and live programs.
 These include Sawai Gandharva Bhimsen Festival, Vasantotsav, ITC Sangeet Sammelan, Ragmala etc. A frequent performer at prominent music festivals held in India and overseas, Bharat Kamat has also presented solo performances and accompanied dance recitals.
 He has accompanied several eminent artists of Hindustani music including Pundit Bhimsen Joshi with whom he has toured India and gone overseas as well.
 He has also played Tabla with various artists which includes Pt.
 Jitendra Abhisheki, Anand Bhate, Malini Rajurkar, Veena Sahasrabuddhe, Kaushiki Chakrabarty, Pt.
 Mallikarjun Mansur, Kishori Amonkar, Pt.
 Jasraj, Girijadevi and many others.
 He has participated in all the leading music festivals in India and has toured the United States, U.K., U.A.E, Switzerland, Germany, the Netherlands, Indonesia, Hong-Kong, for performances.
-He has several recording labels to his credit, including H.M.V., Rhythm House, and Navras records (London) and he is a regular broadcaster with All India Radio and Doordarshan.
+He has several recording labels to his credit, including His Master's Voice, Rhythm House, and Navras records (London) and he is a regular broadcaster with All India Radio and Doordarshan.

 Kamat played Tabla for Bhimsen Joshi for consecutive 18 years between 1989 till his last concert before his death for more than 1000 performances in India and all over the world.